“Good manners are appreciated as much as bad manners are abhorred.”

 21. Follow table manners

-Guide your child to follow table manners and etiquettes from a young age.
-Begin with simple rules, like not to speak while chewing food, put a napkin on the lap, chew with your mouth closed, say “please pass…” if you need something, etc. As the child grows, progress towards formal rules, like the correct way to hold a fork and knife, etc.
+Guide your child to follow table manners and etiquette.
+Not speaking while chewing food, putting a napkin on the lap, chewing with your mouth closed, and saying “please pass…” if you need something are some simple table manners for kids that you can teach your child from a young age.
+As the child grows, progress towards formal rules, like the correct way to hold a fork and knife, etc.

 22. Do not use foul language